top of page

 __________________________

-In 2005 I applied to a local government task force on merger.
+In 2005 I applied to join a local government task force on merger.
 Once appointed, I faced tremendous pressure to "go along to get along."
+I resisted, and I've been resisting such pressure to conform ever since.
+The way to bring common sense and an independent voice into the halls of power is to prioritize constituents' needs.

 I served for 12 years ― never missing a meeting ― as a non-partisan, elected member of the Essex Town Selectboard.
-I've served on numerous other committees at town hall, including the Essex Energy Committee since its formation as a Task Force in 2007.
+I've served on numerous other committees at Town Hall, including the Essex Energy Committee for 15 years.
+I currently chair the Economic Development Commission.

 I also served as the Essex representative to the Chittenden County Regional Planning Commission for four years.
-I traveled to Texas on its behalf to speak about a HUD grant we received and used to jump-start our ECOS Regional Plan.
+I traveled to Texas on its behalf to speak about a federal HUD (US Dept. of Housing & Urban Development) grant we received and used to jump-start our ECOS Regional Plan

 I spoke at the Rio South Texas Regional Planning Consortium Peer Exchange at South Padre Island, Texas about Chittenden County Regional Planning Commission's ECOS Plan in September of 2012.

-I regularly attend more than 100 meetings per year in order to hear people's specific concerns and better address community concerns.
+I regularly attend more than 100 meetings per year in order to hear about and better address community concerns.

-For example, I was the sole Selectboard attendee at several Cemetery Commission meetings, the Essex Players' annual meetings, and the Senior Center's merger meeting, not because I was tasked with attending but because I sought out meetings where I might broaden my townview.
+I was the sole Selectboard attendee at Cemetery Commission meetings, the Essex Players' annual meetings, and the Senior Center's merger meeting, not because it was my duty but to broaden my understanding of community needs.

 __________________________

-I grew up in a small town in New Jersey's most rural county.
+I grew up in a small industrial town along the Delaware River, in a rural part of New Jersey.

-My parents were always active in the community ― my Dad as a pastor, my Mom as a Girl Scout Leader and School Board member ― setting the stage for my community involvement.
-(At ages 91 and 87, respectively, they regularly deliver Meals on Wheels and my Dad volunteers two days per week at Habitat for Humanity of the Lehigh Valley.)
+My parents were active in the community ― my Dad as a pastor, my Mom as a Girl Scout Leader and School Board member ― setting an example for their children.

-Church, scouting, and school activities filled my free-time, and I was a fan of ABC-TV's Wide World of Sports.
-During the summer, we hung out at the library, the municipal park and playground, and public tennis courts, where free lessons were offered.
+Church, scouting, and school activities rounded out my early school years.
+I loved watching sports on TV and played basketball in middle school.
+Each summer, my sister and I hung out at the library, the municipal park and playground, and public tennis courts, where free lessons were offered.
+I'm grateful for the walkable, affordable options that town rec and library departments provided.

-I continued to play tennis in high school, where I was named an East Penn League All Star as a junior and senior, and captained the first girls team for my high school that finished atop that league.
+I continued to play tennis in high school, through which I learned tenacity and good sportsmanship.
+I didn't have the benefit of paid lessons or indoor courts but played outdoors with friends, weather permitting.
+As a junior and senior, I was named an East Penn League All Star, and captained the first girls team at my high school to finish atop that league.

-I graduated from a state school at Cornell University, majoring in Industrial & Labor Relations.
-I emerged with an appreciation for the gains that labor unions have brought to the workforce.
-I learned that fair outcomes can only be achieved by listening to and respecting all sides, as well as negotiating in good faith.
+I earned a college degree in the field of Industrial & Labor Relations, gaining an appreciation for the benefits that labor unions have brought to the workforce.
+I learned that fair outcomes can only be achieved by listening to and respecting all sides, and negotiating in good faith.

-Before launching this campaign, I volunteered for many years for non-profit and educational organizations:
+Before launching my first senate campaign in 2022, I spent many years helping non-profit and educational institutions, including:

 Sorting donations to the EJUM Food Shelf